-- Sealed Evil in a Can: She was once defeated by being trapped in a U.S. Tax Records book, unlikely to find any magical elements she can use to escape.
-As she explains in her later appearance, the heroes underestimated just how many people lie on their taxes.

-- Thoroughly Mistaken Identity: She thinks Wonder Woman is Snow White and Superman is Prince Charming.
-Nothing can convince her that she is mistaken, not their powers, not the fact that the story of Snow White happened hundreds of years ago, nothing.

-- Through the Eyes of Madness: One storyline showed that Tsaritsa doesn't just think Superman and Wonder Woman are Prince Charming and Snow White, she literally sees them as such, hallucinating Wonder Woman as wearing Snow White's traditional garb when Wondy was in reality bedecked in her usual Amazonian gear.

-(No. 13) - Sealed Evil in a Can: She was once defeated by being trapped in a U.S. Tax Records book, unlikely to find any magical elements she can use to escape.
+- Sealed Evil in a Can: She was once defeated by being trapped in a U.S. Tax Records book, unlikely to find any fictional elements she can use to escape.
 As she explains in her later appearance, the heroes underestimated just how many people lie on their taxes.

 - Thoroughly Mistaken Identity: She thinks Wonder Woman is Snow White and Superman is Prince Charming.
 Nothing can convince her that she is mistaken, not their powers, not the fact that the story of Snow White happened hundreds of years ago, nothing.

 - Through the Eyes of Madness: One storyline showed that Tsaritsa doesn't just think Superman and Wonder Woman are Prince Charming and Snow White, she literally sees them as such, hallucinating Wonder Woman as wearing Snow White's traditional garb when Wondy was in reality bedecked in her usual Amazonian gear.